GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Discussion

-In all cases tested in this work, except MPM-\tow{}, \go{} demonstrated improved segmentation of cerebellar WM branches over \fsv{}, even in cases like HCP-\tow{} where the latter should be expected to be the superior technique.
+In all cases tested in this work, \go{} demonstrated improved segmentation of cerebellar WM branches over \fsv{} and \sys{}, even in cases like HCP-\tow{} where both should be expected to be superior.
 This makes \go{} particularly interesting for neuroimaging studies where the cerebellum is of importance, like for spinocerebellar ataxias \citep{ferreira2024cerebellar, arruda2020volumetric}, whether it is UHF-MRI or not.

-It is essential to highlight that even if the theoretical best DSC score achievable is 1, in this work, DSC scores between 0.85-0.90 were desired due to the use of a "silver standard" as ground truth.
-For all test cases tested in this work, it must be highlighted that authors were fully aware that \fsv{} was not expected to perform well outside the HCP and pTx SCAIFIELD test scenarios. \fsv{} segmentations were still included to provide a qualitative assessment against \go{} as it is the only option offering whole brain sub-millimeter segmentations into 35 labels, and not a direct assessment of its performance for UHF-MRI, which is outside its segmentation domain.
-Ultimately, this further emphasizes the necessity for novel segmentation techniques to be developed for UHF-MRI.